cactorium/cactorium.github.io/builds/walkie-talkies/talkie-walkies.md

 Mistakes so far:
 - SPI pins for the AT86RF215 are wired backwards, should be an easy bodge job to fix it
 - The IS25SLP128F Flash chip does not seem to work with default settings with the RP2040.
-This is definitely a debuggable issue but I'm going to stick a pin in it to get to back to after I get this working
+This is definitely a debuggable issue but I'm going to stick a pin in it to get to back to after I get this working.
+I've switched to the W25Q128JVS in the meantime